adrice727/sf-food-trucks/README.md

 #sf food trucks

 This is a single-page application centered around an interactive map of San Francsico that displays the locations of food trucks around the city.
-You can view a live version [here](www.google.com).
+You can view a live version at [http://sf-trucks.herokuapp.com/](http://sf-trucks.herokuapp.com/).

 I opted for a purely front-end solution as the entire [dataset](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat?) is relatively small, simple, and only requires a single api call to obtain.